ceshine/ceshine-hugo/content/post/20191216-text-annotation-1/index.md

 # Introduction

 In my previous post — [Fine-tuning BERT for Similarity Search](https://blog.ceshine.net/post/finetune-sentence-bert/) — I mentioned that I annotated 2,000 pair of sentence pairs, but did not describe how I did it and what tool I used.
-Now in this two-part series we'll see how I created a customized text annotation tool that greatly speed up the annotation process.
+Now in this two-part series, we'll see how I created a customized text annotation tool that greatly speeds up the annotation process.

 The entire stack is developed in two days.
 You can probably do it a lot faster if you are familiar with the technology (the actual time I spent on it is about 6 hours top).